All Episodes

 The two pilots of their warplane here, and by the way, it was an American F-16 that did the damage.

-An American F-16, not owned by us.
+An American F-16, not owned by us, which we sold it.

 And then the two pilots ejected.

-There's video of what the UK Daily Mail has the most incredible video and pictures of this you've ever seen.
+The UK Daily Mail has the most incredible video and pictures of this you've ever seen.

-And the two pilots parachute out, and uh ISIS claims that they killed them in the air, gunned them down while they were floating to Earth on their parachutes.
+And the two pilots parachute out, and ISIS claims that they killed them in the air, gunned them down while they were floating to Earth on their parachutes.

 Then a Russian helicopter made its way to the crash site looking for the survivors, and they took the helicopter out.